Skip to content

 Terminal window

-pnpm --filter @pwnkit/benchmark cybench # all 40 (requires submodules)
+pnpm --filter @pwnkit/benchmark cybench # all 40 (default)

 pnpm --filter @pwnkit/benchmark cybench:dry # list challenges without running